We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many women with diabetes carry and deliver healthy babies without serious complications.
-If you have diabetes, you and your baby are at an increased risk of complications.
+However, if you have diabetes, you and your baby are at an increased risk of complications.
 It’s important to be aware of them.

 - urinary, bladder, and vaginal infections

-- high blood pressure, or preeclampsia, which can cause kidney and liver dysfunction
+- high blood pressure, or preeclampsia; this condition can cause kidney and liver dysfunction

 - a worsening of diabetes-related eye problems